juhasev/sample-ninja-help/member-app-refer-friends-settings.md

 #### Locale selecton
 Select which locale you would like to preview the **Refer Friends** banner in.

+#### Defaultl background
+Select one of the default background that come bundled with **SampleNinja**.
+See below **Upload background image** how to upload your own custom background image.

+#### Referee Reward
+This is the number of reward points paid to the referee when all the configurable settings below are met.
+Leave as zero for no compensation.

 #### Upload background image
 The recommended background image size is 900 x 300 pixels.
 We recommend that you do not place any text directly on your background image, but let **SampleNinja** overlay the text.
 This is the minimum requirement if your **Sub Panel** is multilingual. **SimpleNinja** overlays the text using the correct **Locale** and **Language**.
 You can use **PNG** image to achieve transparency and can also use **SVG** images for indefinite scalability as well as sharpness on high resolution screens.